-Débora Pierpaoli: Oh, if it existed
+Débora Pierpaoli: Oh, if it Existed

 This installation featured sculptures and objects recently made by the artist, who generally uses a wide range of materials to make her work: ceramics, gold, bronze and oil paint.
 All these materials have a rich tradition in the history of art but in her output they lose their traditional connotations and function as a counterpoint to the darkness of the images they propose.